Get in touch with our IT team.

 The Scan Partnership

 Scan has been a trusted advisor to Hydram Engineering since 2015, providing workstation, server, infrastructure and digital signage solutions.
-The latest systems as of 2022 include servers based on 3rd gen AMD EPYC CPUs
+The latest systems installed in 2022 include custom designed servers based on 3rd gen AMD EPYC CPUs.